 Ms.Ho received her Suzuki Piano Teacher Training from Trinity College at Chicago.
 She supplemented her training with a course titled “ Music and Brain” .
 She was granted a residency for Nassau County’s BOCES Arts in Education in 2006 and 2007.
 Ms. Ho was on the piano faculty in Center for Preparatory Studies in Music program at Queens College to 2014.

-In addition to being the piano teacher at Suzuki on the Island, Ms. Ho is currently a Music director at Calvary Lutheran Church at East Meadow.
+In addition to being a piano teacher at Suzuki on the Island for over 15 years, Ms. Ho is currently a Music director at Calvary Lutheran Church at East Meadow.

 Noah Luft-Weissberg found his great grandfather’s violin in a closet when he was two years old, and it hasn’t left his hands since.
 A native of Niskayuna, NY, he started lessons in the Suzuki method with the late Ann Posner and after completing the program, began advanced studies with Paula Shaw in Schenectady.